Mango Yogurt Popsicles

 - Firmness: gently squeeze the mango.
 A ripe mango should have a slight give when you apply gentle pressure.

 - Smell: ripe mangos have a sweet, fragrant aroma at their stem ends.

 - Texture: the skin of a ripe mango should be smooth and free from any major blemishes or bruises.

 Remember that different mango varieties may have slightly different characteristics!
 You can ripen underripe mangoes at home by placing them in a paper bag at room temperature.

 Ice pops are one of the easiest treats to make.

-- Puree the mango: start by blending together the mango chunks and pineapple juice until smooth.
-You can use an immersion blender, a food processor or a blender.
+- Puree the mango: start by blending the mango chunks and pineapple juice until smooth.
+You can use an immersion blender, a food processor, or a blender.

-- Fill the popsicle molds: fill the molds by alternating about 1 tablespoon of fruit puree and 1 tablespoon of yogurt.
+- Fill the popsicle molds by alternating about 1 tablespoon of fruit puree with 1 tablespoon of yogurt mixture.
 You can also use two measuring cups with a spout instead of the spoon.
-The spout makes it a lot easier to pour the fruit puree/yogurt.
+The spout makes it a lot easier to pour the fruit puree or yogurt.

 - Swirl: use a skewer, a chopstick, or a knife to swirl the mixture a bit.